 - Deal ID: Deal ID is a unique alphanumeric code specific to a preferred deal or private auction.
 The campaign competes only for the impression in the preferred deal or private auction and thus becomes ineligible to compete for the impression in the Open Auction.
 You can enter multiple Deal IDs as comma-separated values.
 This feature enables you to use multiple PMP deals in one campaign.

 - Time Schedule: By creating a time schedule, your ads will run only during the specified dates and times.
 You can either choose to run ads at any time of the day (Run Ads All The Time) or only during a specific time frame (Run Ads on Schedule).

 You can identify user behavior in order to serve them the impression at the time they are the keenest to click and download the app.
 For example, if McDonald’s was running a campaign to attract customers for their breakfast menu, they would run their ads in the morning to ensure maximum relevance.

-Note: if you run campaigns using our CPI optimization, our algorithm takes care of time of the day and optimizes the delivery based on its learnings to deliver more impression during the time when it can get the best CPI and scale.
+Note: if you run campaigns using our CPI optimization, our algorithm takes care of the time of the day and optimizes the delivery based on its learnings to deliver more impressions during the time when it can get the best CPI and scale.

 - Creative Type: you have four creative types to choose: HTML, Video, Native and Image, depending on your requirements.